ChaosShadowGod/VendroidTest/README.md

 # Vendroid

 Vendroid is a custom Discord client for Android.
 The way it works is that it loads the discord.com website and injects Vencord.
+Keep in mind this is my version with my plugins and my vencord version etc (I literally just built the web version and changed the url in Constants.java)

 | | |
 |:--:|:--:|